CtrlK

 Progressive Disclosure

-The skill references bundled assets (templates and checklist) which is good progressive disclosure, but the main file itself is somewhat long with content that could be split out (e.g., the package decision matrix or the detailed writing rules).
-The asset references are clearly signaled but there's no linking to deeper documentation for advanced topics.
+The skill references bundled assets (templates and checklist) which is good progressive disclosure, but the main file itself is fairly long with content that could be split out (e.g., the package decision matrix, the writing output contract, or the academic writing rules could be separate reference files).
+The structure is decent but the SKILL.md tries to be both overview and complete reference.

 2 / 3